-Any last tips for social media marketers to make their brands stand out on social?
+Quick tips for social media marketers to help their brands stand out on social:

 Neal Schaffer - “You need to have a robust social media dashboard that allows you to handle multiple clients, not just for the publishing of content but also for engagement and automation, timely notifications and creating reports etc.”

 Jeanet Bathoorn - “If you do nothing, nothing will happen.
 Always try to improve and exceed your own goals and expectations.”

 Ellis Mbeh - “As we’re on a journey to find out what the ROI of social is, be aware that what you thought was important yesterday may not be important today.
 Keep an open mind, be open to change and be flexible - you’re part of a larger scope.”

 Ted Prodromou - “Social media isn’t about you - it’s about them.
 Always think 'how can you help your customers'?”

 Park Howell - “Don’t get hung up with the channels - they are nothing but a delivery system.
 Start with your story.
 Try to understand why people do what they do and why your audience should care.”

 Nick Gandara - “Try to automate as much as you can.
 Don’t waste valuable time doing the little things like posting.
 Get a software that will do this for you.”

 Vincent Driscoll - “Be as consistent as you can and always have a plan going in.”